The Callowhill Cut

 After 1898.
 The railroad siding now enters the factory at a lower level.
 The iron works was later replaced by a warehouse for American Stores, which was replaced by a surface parking lot, then the Tivoli.

-Looking west at open subway from 19th Street, early 20th century.
+Looking west at open subway from 19th Street in 1900.
 The wooden granary building on the left burned down in 1925 and was replaced with the current concrete granary.
 The siding under the current Tivoli is clearly seen on the right, as well as the connecting ramp up to the granary on the left.

 2018 view with granary ramp, and the siding under the Tivoli partially filled in with stone and dirt